 Search Strategies for a Comprehensive Trademark Search

 A good look at PTO filings for a given mark can often answer whether an intended mark is already in use or not.
 But it should be noted that PTO filings only contains records of trademarks registered by companies.
-This kind of searches, though a useful first step, is not sufficient enough to answer the question whether a given mark is in use or not.
+This kind of search, though a useful first step, is not sufficient enough to answer the question of whether a given mark is in use or not.
 One needs to look deeper, using different strategies to answer the ultimate question.

-Here are few strategies from our treasure box that one could use to answer the question- How to find whether the word I intend to use infringes on somebody else’s trademark or not?
+Here are a few strategies from our treasure box that one could use to answer the question- How to find whether the word I intend to use infringes on somebody else’s trademark or not?

 Search based on Variations of a Word

 When looking for a trademark, it is quite possible that any given mark one intends to use, might already be in use in a nearly similar version.
 The trademark could be either a company/ business organization’s name, or the name of a product or service, or any other alternatives for that matter, being offered by someone.
 The given registered mark may not be an exact same mark one intends to use, but a very close version, if capable of creating confusion, can stand a good chance of being proved as infringing in the court of law.

 To avoid that, one needs to conduct an exhaustive search on all relevant databases, for different combinations of search strings on the basis of phonetics and spelling.